ivmfnal/data_dispatcher/docs/project_query.rst

 Therefore, project metadata can be any JSON dictionary.
 There are no restrictions on the project metadata field names or complexity of the project metadata disctionary.

-Data Dispatcher provides a way to search projetcs by their attributes and metadata.
+Data Dispatcher provides a way to search projects by their attributes and metadata.

 Project Search Queries
 ----------------------